We're an affiliate

 Can you reuse coffee grounds french press

 When you finish your cup of coffee in a french press, the grounds are still wet.
-These grinds can be reused to make more coffee.
+These grinds can be reused to make more coffee once dried out.
 However, it is best not to reuse them more than once or twice otherwise the coffee will taste very weak.

 They will get weaker and less flavorful with each reuse until they start tasting like dirt instead of brewed beans.